-- Hurricane season: Early June – end of November, prices are lower, but they come with a risk
+- Hurricane season: Early June through the end of November.
+Prices are lower, but they come with a risk.

 - Rainy season: May through November.

 - Peak season: Mid December to mid April.
 FYI – many hotels book very far in advance for this time period, especially around Christmas.
 Make reservations 3-6 months in advance.

 - Better on the budget: Before Christmas or early January, or late February (before/after Junkanoo Winter Festival and prior to the arrival of spring breakers).

 - Off season: Mid April through mid December when the crowds are lighter (beware of Hurricane season – buy travel insurance).

 Places to Visit in The Bahamas